nodejs/node/doc/api/os.md

 * Returns: {string}

-The `os.hostname()` method returns the hostname of the operating system as a string.
+Returns the hostname of the operating system as a string.

 ## os.loadavg()
 <!-- YAML